topnguyen/Goblin.ReserveProxy/README.md

 ## Overview
 Grafana.ReserveProxy is a reserve proxy for Grafana by .NET Core.

-Easy to you can access the Grafana in the Server hosted in localhost.
+Easy to you can access the Grafana in the Server hosted via localhost.

 ## Usage
 - Just download the [build](build) folder.